RagHarnoor/influx_grafana_container/README.md

 # influx_grafana
-a container that runs an influxdb and graphana instance
+a container that runs an influxdb and grafana instance

 # build
 ```